TradingView Free vs Pro

 What does upgrading from Free to Essential actually change?

-Essential removes ads, raises indicators from 2–3 to 5 per chart, increases active alerts from 1–3 to 20, adds a second chart per tab, and unlocks Volume Profile, Bar Replay, and webhook support.
+Essential removes ads, raises indicators from 3 to 5 per chart, increases active alerts from 1–3 to 20, adds a second chart per tab, and unlocks Volume Profile, Bar Replay, and webhook support.
+You also get 5 saved chart layouts (vs 1 on Free).
 Historical bars increase from 5,000 to 10,000.
 For most everyday investors, this is the only upgrade that makes a meaningful practical difference.

 What is the difference between Essential and Plus?

 Both remove ads and unlock Volume Profile, Bar Replay, and webhooks.
 Plus adds headroom: 4 charts per tab (vs 2 on Essential), 10 indicators per chart (vs 5), 100 active alerts (vs 20), and custom formula charts.
-Historical bars stay at 10,000 on both tiers.
-Most traders either find Essential sufficient or skip Plus entirely and go straight to Premium — the Plus-to-Premium jump adds non-expiring alerts and double the historical bars, which matter more than Plus’s extra charts.
+Historical bars stay at 10,000 on both tiers, and alerts expire after ~60 days on both.
+Most traders either find Essential sufficient or skip Plus entirely and go straight to Premium — the jump to Premium unlocks non-expiring alerts, Volume Footprint, TPO charts, double the historical bars, and Auto Chart Patterns, none of which are on Plus.

 When does Premium justify its price over Essential?

-Premium adds features not available on lower tiers: Auto Chart Patterns, second-based and tick-based intervals, 8 charts per tab, 25 indicators per chart, 400 active alerts, non-expiring alerts, and 20,000 historical bars.
-The non-expiring alerts are the most relevant feature for long-term investors who set price levels and don’t want to reset them every two months.
-If alert expiry bothers you on Essential, Premium is the right jump.
+Premium unlocks a cluster of features not available on lower tiers: non-expiring alerts, Volume Footprint charts, TPO charts, Volume Candles, Auto Chart Patterns, multi-condition alerts, second-based and tick-based intervals, 8 charts per tab, 25 indicators per chart, 400 active alerts, and 20,000 historical bars.
+For long-term ETF investors, non-expiring alerts are the most relevant — set price levels once and never reset them every two months.
+If alert expiry is genuinely disrupting your workflow, Premium is the right upgrade.

 What is the TradingView Ultimate plan and who is it for?

-Ultimate is TradingView’s professional-grade tier.
-It offers 16 charts per tab, 50 indicators per chart, 40,000 historical bars, tick-based intervals, and institutional-grade features.
+Ultimate is TradingView’s professional-grade tier at $199.95/month (billed annually).
+It offers 16 charts per tab, 50 indicators per chart, 40,000 historical bars, and 1,000 active alerts.
 It is designed for professional traders and institutional desks.
-At standard pricing it costs significantly more than Premium and comes with only a 7-day free trial rather than 30 days.
-Most retail investors and ETF investors do not need Ultimate — Premium covers the full retail use case.
+It comes with a 14-day free trial (vs 30 days for Essential, Plus, and Premium).
+Most retail investors and ETF investors do not need Ultimate — Premium covers the full retail use case comfortably.

 Do TradingView alerts expire?

 Yes, on Free, Essential, and Plus plans, alerts expire after approximately 60 days and must be manually recreated.
 On Premium and Ultimate, alerts never expire.
-If you use price alerts as long-term triggers and don’t want to reset them every two months, this is the main practical reason to consider Premium over Essential.
+If you use price alerts as long-term triggers — for example, to flag a rebalancing opportunity or a significant drawdown — and don’t want to reset them every two months, this is the main practical reason to consider Premium over Essential.

 Can I try TradingView paid plans before paying?

 Yes.
-Essential, Plus, and Premium include a 30-day free trial.
-Ultimate offers a 7-day trial only.
-You can test the full feature set of any tier before being charged.
-Annual billing saves approximately 40–60% versus monthly depending on the plan.
-The deepest discounts come during Black Friday and Cyber Week, historically 70–80% off annual plans.
+Essential, Plus, and Premium all include a 30-day free trial.
+Ultimate offers a 14-day trial.
+Annual billing saves up to 17% versus monthly.
+The deepest discounts come during Black Friday and Cyber Week (late November), historically 60–80% off annual plans.
 Avoid subscribing through the iOS App Store or Google Play — promotional discounts don’t apply in those channels.
+TradingView also allows mid-cycle upgrades, converting remaining days into equivalent value on the new tier.

 Is TradingView data real-time for European ETFs?